Dermatology Billing Services in Nevada

 Why Nevada Dermatology Practices Need Specialized Billing

-Nevada's healthcare market includes 8,000+ physicians, and dermatology practices here face a payer market dominated by Anthem Blue Cross Blue Shield on the commercial side and Nevada Medicaid on the public payer side.
-Medicare claims are processed through Noridian, which applies its own Local Coverage Determinations that directly affect dermatology procedure coverage and medical necessity requirements.
+Nevada's healthcare market includes 8,000+ physicians, and dermatology practices here face a payer market dominated by Anthem Blue Cross Blue Shield of Nevada on the commercial side and Nevada Medicaid (managed care expanding to rural Nevada January 2026) on the public payer side.
+Medicare claims are processed through Noridian Healthcare Solutions (Jurisdiction E), which applies its own Local Coverage Determinations that directly affect dermatology procedure coverage and medical necessity requirements.
 Generic billing teams without NV specific knowledge leave revenue on the table.

 Dermatology billing itself is complex.
 Dermatology practices perform dozens of procedures daily alongside office visits.
 Biopsy coding changed significantly with the 11102-11104 code series, lesion destruction has count-based coding (17000 for first, 17003 for 2-14), and Mohs surgery (17311-17315) has its own complex coding structure.
 Practices that don't code these correctly lose significant revenue.
-When you combine this coding complexity with Nevada's specific payer rules, authorization requirements, and 3 Nevada Medicaid managed care plans that each have their own billing rules, you need a team that understands both dimensions.
-Go Medical Billing provides that expertise at 2.49% of collections, serving dermatology practices from Las Vegas to Henderson and across Nevada.
+When you combine this coding complexity with Nevada's specific payer rules, authorization requirements, and 5 Nevada Medicaid (managed care expanding to rural Nevada January 2026) managed care plans that each have their own billing rules, you need a team that understands both dimensions.
+Go Medical Billing provides that expertise at 2.49% of collections, serving dermatology practices from Las Vegas to Carson City and across Nevada.

 Code